hackkaliboi/Godirect2.0/README.md

 - 💰 **Investment Calculator** - Calculate potential returns and mortgage estimates
 - 📱 **Interactive Map** - Visual property browsing with location-based search
 - 💌 **Save Favorites** - Keep track of properties you're interested in
+- 📊 **Dashboard Analytics** - View your property listing count and other metrics

 ### For Real Estate Agents
 - 📊 **Agent Dashboard** - Comprehensive management tools for listings and clients